effofxprime/documentation/docs/getting-started/testnet.md

 . ~/.profile
 ```

-### Build Vidulum binaries
+### Build Beezee binaries

-Before we build binaries for Vidulum testnet node/validator we create folder where binaries will be stored.
+Before we build binaries for Beezee testnet node/validator we create folder where binaries will be stored.
 Ubuntu adds this folder to search path, when it exists, so we can easily run binaries in future when needed.

 ```bash